SynBioDex/SBOL-visual/SEPs/SEP_V021.md

 add

-> If the SBOL 2 data type cannot infer directionality, an edge without arrows may be used.
+> If no directionality can be inferred from the SBOL 2 data type, an edge without arrows may be used.

 ## 3. Examples <a name='example'></a>